jazlannnn/Calculator/README.md

 This project strengthened my skills in developing educational applications with interactive interfaces and integrating curriculum-specific logic.
 It also enhanced my Java programming and desktop application development using NetBeans and Java Swing, while improving my understanding of version control with GitHub.

-## Screenshot of the calculator application
+## Screenshot of the Calculator Application

 ![Screenshot 2024-09-24 153016](https://github.com/user-attachments/assets/df003ee8-7c6a-4122-9cd1-2426c821ab5f)
 - User interface of the KEERA Calculator Application